 Alignment is the term we use in yoga asana to describe the precise way to do any given pose in order to maximize its benefits and minimize the risk of injury.
 The ideal, if you will.
 Now, when we hear words like ‘precise’ and ‘ideal’, many of us start to get freaked out.
 We feel like maybe we are being judged by the concept of alignment.
 After all, aren’t we also being told to listen to our bodies and to prioritize what they tell us over what any external teacher might say?

 We get that, but alignment isn’t here to try to put everyone into a little box, weed out the people whose bodies don’t fit the ‘ideal’, or scold people who make adjustments to make things work for them.
 Quite the opposite, actually.
 Alignment is a flexible structure that offers options for practitioners of all levels, shapes and sizes, no matter what restrictions or imbalances one may have.
-It encourages the use of props, modifications, and good old common sense in the service of finding the safest and most beneficial way for each body to fully experience each pose.
+It encourages the use of props (our yoga mats feature handy alignment lines), modifications, and good old common sense in the service of finding the safest and most beneficial way for each body to fully experience each pose.
 When you understand alignment, you have the tools to make almost any yoga pose work for your body.

 You may be surprised to hear that there isn’t one enshrined canon of alignment rules that’s been passed down through the ages.
 As yoga has evolved, different traditions have interpreted their own alignment systems, some of which contradict each other.
 This can cause confusion but it also opens the door for an individualized approach, taking what works for you from different methods.